dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   instead of reading from a file.

 * `--library:<files>` - treat the given files as _library_ code, namely, skip
-these files (and any files recursively included) during verification
+these files (and any files recursively included) during verification;
+the value may be a comma-separated-list of files or folders; folders are expanded into a list of all .dfy files contained, recursively, in those folders

 * `--prelude:<file>` (was `-dprelude`) - select an alternative Dafny prelude file.
 This file contains Boogie definitions (including many axioms) required by